 Brett joined Watsi on May 29th, 2014.
-Seven years ago, Brett joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Brett's most recent donation traveled 9,000 miles to support Joana, a hardworking teacher from Malawi, to fund a hysterectomy.
+7 other people also joined Watsi on that day!
+Brett's most recent donation traveled 8,500 miles to support Debora, a friendly five-year-old student from Kenya, to fund clubfoot surgery.

 Joana is a 50-year-old primary school teacher from Malawi.
 She teaches a class of more than 80 children.
 She shared that she loves teaching because it makes her feel young and energetic.
 Joana is also a mother of two children of her own, ages 29 and 27.
 In March 2021, Joana visited a local clinic for a routine check-up and was diagnosed with a uterine mass.
 A total abdominal hysterectomy, or a procedure where both the uterus and cervix are removed, was recommended as treatment.
 If her condition is not treated, Joana is at risk of becoming severely anemic.
 After the surgery, it is expected that Joana will no longer experience the uncomfortable symptoms associated with her condition.
 Fortunately, our medical partner, African Mission Healthcare (AMH), is helping Joana to receive treatment.
 On June 5th, surgeons at AMH's care center will perform a hysterectomy.
 Now, Joana needs help to fund this $1,363 procedure.
 Joana shared, “I will soon be a grandmother and I want to be in good health so I can play with my grandchildren the way I play with learners at school.
 I appreciate your support to have this uterine mass removed."